amcelroy/bitterly/README.md

 __Note 2__: The `Number of Registers` input to the macro can be less than the tuple list, but accessing named registers will cause an out of bounds memory panic.
-The Number of Registers can also be greater than the tuple list, which will just statically allocate more registers that can't be easily accessed.
+The Number of Registers can also be greater than the tuple list, which will just allocate more registers that can't be easily accessed.

 ### Registers